Asian stock markets gain ahead of Fed update

 Technology stocks were among the biggest weights on the market.
 Apple fell 3.7%, leaving its market value below $2 trillion for the first time since March 8, 2021.
 Shares in the iPhone maker fell nearly 27% in 2022, their first annual decline in four years.

-On top of concerns about inflation, investors worry about the impact of Russia’s war against Ukraine and China’s COVID-19 outbreaks.
+On top of inflation, investors worry about the impact of Russia’s war against Ukraine and China’s COVID-19 outbreaks.

-The Fed’s key lending rate stands at a range of 4.25% to 4.5%, up from close to zero following seven increases last year.
+The Fed’s key lending rate stands at a range of 4.25% to 4.5%, up from close to zero following seven increases last year to cool economic activity and upward pressure on prices.

 The U.S. central bank forecasts that it will reach a range of 5% to 5.25% by the end of 2023.
 It isn’t calling for a rate cut before 2024.